 Mission and Service Commission

 The Mission and Service Commission selects and supports home and foreign mission and service work.
 Those serving on the Commission conduct fundraising campaigns for various organizations including the Blanket Fund and Heifer International.
 They distribute devotionals to those who are home bound, students and other church members who live away.
 The Commission members also administer Helping Hands Funds and Maple Spring Disaster Funds in response to disasters in local and other areas in cooperation with the District and Brotherhood through a Disaster Coordinator.
 They designate charitable tithing in the yearly budget and support relief efforts through New Windsor by providing Health and School kits.
 For more information on charities receiving support from Maple Spring, please call us at 814-479-7062.
-To support our outreach programs, you may make a pledge on our donations page.

 Ministry and Evangelism Commission